-The Closed Triple program seeks to provide the activity of an inhaled corticosteroid (FF) plus two bronchodilators (UMEC, a LAMA, and VI, a long-acting beta2 agonist, or LABA) in a single delivery device administered once-daily.
-If the Closed Triple is successfully developed and commercialized, we are entitled to receive an 85% economic interest in the royalties payable by GSK to TRC on worldwide net sales, which royalties are upward-tiering from 6.5% to 10%.
-Previously, Innoviva and GSK announced the initiation of two global pivotal Phase 3 studies of the Closed Triple.
-The IMPACT study, which will enroll approximately 10,000 COPD patients, was initiated in July 2014.
-The IMPACT study will assess whether the Closed Triple can reduce the rate of moderate and severe exacerbations compared with two approved once-daily COPD treatments, RELVAR® ELLIPTA®/BREO® ELLIPTA® (FF/VI), an ICS/LABA combination, and ANORO® ELLIPTA® (UMEC/VI), a LAMA/LABA combination.
-The IMPACT study is ongoing and is expected to read out in 2017.
-The FULFIL study, which enrolled approximately 1,800 COPD patients was initiated in February 2015.
-In June 2016, GSK and Innoviva disclosed positive top-line results from the FULFIL study, in which data demonstrated superiority of the Closed Triple as compared to twice-daily SYMBICORT® TURBOHALER® (budesonide/formoterol) in improving lung function and health-related quality of life in COPD patients.
-In November 2016, GSK and Innoviva announced the filing of a NDA in the U.S. for the Closed Triple for patients with COPD.
-In December 2016, GSK and Innoviva announced the initiation of the Phase 3 (CAPTAIN) study of the Closed Triple in patients with asthma.
-The CAPTAIN study is expected to read out in 2018.
+Trelegy Ellipta seeks to provide the activity of an inhaled corticosteroid (FF) plus two bronchodilators (UMEC, a LAMA, and VI, a long-acting beta2 agonist, or LABA) in a single delivery device administered once-daily.
+We are entitled to receive an 85% economic interest in the royalties payable by GSK to TRC on worldwide net sales, which royalties are upward-tiering from 6.5% to 10%.

+Innoviva and GSK conducted two global pivotal Phase 3 studies of Trelegy Ellipta in COPD, the IMPACT study and the FULFIL study.
+The IMPACT study, which enrolled 10,355 COPD patients, was initiated in July 2014.
+In September 2017, GSK and Innoviva disclosed positive headline results from the IMPACT study, in which data demonstrated statistically significant reductions in the annual rate of on-treatment moderate/severe exacerbations for Trelegy Ellipta (100/62.5/25mcg) when compared with two, once-daily dual COPD therapies RELVAR® ELLIPTA®/BREO® ELLIPTA® (FF/VI), an ICS/LABA combination, and ANORO® ELLIPTA® (UMEC/VI), a LAMA/LABA combination.
+In addition, statistically significant improvements were observed across all pre-specified key secondary endpoints and associated treatment comparisons.
+The FULFIL study, which enrolled 1,810 COPD patients, was initiated in February 2015.
+In June 2016, GSK and Innoviva disclosed positive top-line results from the FULFIL study, in which data demonstrated superiority of Trelegy Ellipta as compared to twice-daily SYMBICORT® TURBOHALER® (budesonide/formoterol) in improving lung function and health-related quality of life in COPD patients.
+In September 2017, GSK and Innoviva announced the U.S. FDA approved Trelegy Ellipta for the long-term, once-daily, maintenance treatment of appropriate patients with COPD.
+In December 2016, GSK and Innoviva announced the filing of a Marketing Authorization Application ("MAA") in the EU for a Trelegy Ellipta product for patients with COPD.
+In September 2017, the companies announced receipt of a positive opinion from the European Medicines Agency's Committee for Medicinal Products for Human Use, recommending marketing authorization for a Trelegy Ellipta product.
+Additionally, in December 2016, GSK and Innoviva announced the initiation of the Phase 3 (CAPTAIN) study of Trelegy Ellipta in patients with asthma.
+The CAPTAIN study is expected to be completed in 2018.